n-armstrong/fosc/README.md

 ```
 ![](./docs/img/music-maker-2.png)

-<br>'pitches' are repeated cyclically when the length of 'pitches' is less than the length of 'durations'.
+<br>Pitches are repeated cyclically when the length of *pitches* is less than the length of *durations*.
 ```supercollider
 a = FoscMusicMaker();
 b = a.(durations: [3/8,1/8,2/8,2/8], pitches: #[60,62]);